Kurt Equiluz

-Kurt Equiluz (13 June 1929 – 20 June 2022) was an Austrian classical tenor in opera and concert.
+Kurt Equiluz (13 June 1929 – 20 June 2022) was an Austrian classical tenor.
 He was a member of the Vienna State Opera as a tenor buffo from 1957 until 1983, remembered for roles such as Pedrillo in Mozart's Die Entführung aus dem Serail.
 He appeared regularly at the Salzburg Festival, including world premieres such as Rolf Liebermann's Penelope in 1954.
 He recorded works by Johann Sebastian Bach with conductors such as Michel Corboz, Helmuth Rilling and Charles de Wolff, and prominently as the Evangelist in the first recording of Bach's St John Passion on period instruments with the Concentus Musicus Wien in 1965, conducted by Nikolaus Harnoncourt.

-Career
+Biography

 Equiluz was born in Vienna on 13 June 1929.
 He was a member of the Wiener Sängerknaben, performing as an alto soloist.
 From 1944 to 1950, he studied music theory, harp and singing at the Austrian State Academy for Music and Art in Vienna, singing with Adolf Vogel.
 He was a member of the Wiener Akademie Kammerchor from 1945.

 Equiluz was a member of the chorus of the Wiener Staatsoper from 1950.
-From 1957 he appeared as a soloist, with Pedrillo in Mozart's Die Entführung aus dem Serail as his first major role.
+From 1957, he appeared at the Vienna State Opera as a soloist, with Pedrillo in Mozart's Die Entführung aus dem Serail as his first major role.
 He remained with the company until 1983, performing 69 different roles of the Spieltenor repertory, such as Jaquino in Beethoven's Fidelio and Scaramuccio in Ariadne auf Naxos by Richard Strauss.
 He took part in around 2000 performances, also as Monostatos in Mozart's The Magic Flute, Trabuco in Verdi's La forza del destino, Goro in Puccini's Madama Butterfly, Spoletta in Tosca, and Remendado in Bizet's Carmen, working with conductors such as Karl Böhm, Herbert von Karajan and Georg Solti.
 He regularly appeared at the Salzburg Festival operas and concerts, including the world premieres of Rolf Liebermann's Penelope (1954), Frank Martin's Mystère de la Nativité (1960), and Rudolf Wagner-Régeny's Das Bergwerk zu Falun (1961).
 He was honoured by the title Kammersänger in 1980.